-PM-SPEC Specialisation (compulsory module) 20 ECTS credits Prerequisites none Module outcomes According to their choice, students acquire further specialised knowledge of topics in current computational science research at the involved faculties.
-They acquire skills to address an academic question by means of modern computational methods.
-They are prepared for independent academic research as part of their master's thesis.
-Students may also take specialised internships and conduct independent project work.
-In this module, students also have the opportunity to complete research internships.
-They acquire profound knowledge of the independent use of modern computational methods to address concrete academic questions.
-Module structure Subject to availability, students select lectures, seminars, combined lectures and exercises, practical laboratory courses, internships and/or research internships comprising 20 ECTS credits in total.
-Students may obtain no more than 10 ECTS credits by completing practical laboratory courses or a research internship.
-The courses currently eligible for this module are listed in the course directory.
-The courses offered may be adjusted to the demand of the students and the development of current interdisciplinary key research areas.
-Research internships (Forschungspraktika, PR Forschun g): Students can take research internships at the involved faculties of the University of Vienna or foreign universities/research institutions.
-For the recognition of research internships at external research institutions, students must obtain approval from the competent directorate of studies in advance.
-The student requesting prior approval must enclose a recommendation by a teacher from one of the faculties involved in the master's programme as part of local quality assurance.
-Proof of performance: Passing of all course examinations (npi) and/or continuou courses (pi) specified in the module (20 ECTS credits in to
+PM-SPEC Specialisation 20 ECTS (compulsory module) credits Prerequisites none Module outcomes According to their choice, students acquire further special topics in current computational science research at the They acquire skills to address an academic question by computational methods.
+They are prepared for inde research as part of their master's thesis.
+Students may al internships and conduct independent project work.
+In this also have the opportunity to complete research interns profound knowledge of the independent use of mod- methods to address concrete academic questions. lised knowledge of involved faculties. means of modern pendent academic lso take specialised is module, students hips.
+They acquire ern computational Module structure Subject to availability, students select lectures, seminars, and exercises, practical laboratory courses, internship internships comprising 20 ECTS credits in total.
+Stude more than 10 ECTS credits by completing practical labor research internship. combined lectures s and/or research nts may obtain no ratory courses or a The courses currently eligible for this module are lisdirectory.
+The courses offered may be adjusted to the demand the development of current interdisciplinary key reserved. ted in the course and of the students arch areas.
+Research internships (Forschungspraktika, PR Forschun g): Students can take research internships at the involve University of Vienna or foreign universities/research insti ed faculties of the itutions.
+For the recognition of research internships at external restudents must obtain approval from the competent direct advance.
+The student requesting prior approval recommendation by a teacher from one of the facultimaster's programme as part of local quality assurance. search institutions, torate of studies in must enclose a es involved in the Proof of performance: Passing of all course examinations (npi) and/or continuou courses (pi) specified in the module (20 ECTS credits in to is assessment otal)